HidekiKawahara/FVN/README.md

 ### Technical document

-I placed a Japanese technical document in /doc/ folder.
-English and updated documents will be added by  31 August, 2019.
-(Sorry for delay)
+Both Japanese and English technical documents are reday now (16/Sept./2019) Excuse me for the delay.

 ## Directories